amire2000/amire2000.github.io/_posts/video_and_streaming/2019-01-12-gstreamer-first-step.md

   gstreamer1.0-plugins-ugly
 ```
 ## Basic
-Gstreamer difine a pipeline, the first  element are source the last are sink
+Gstreamer difine a pipeline, The pipe contain elements the first  element are source  and the last are sink

 ![](.2019-01-12-gstreamer-first-step_images/d7d59066.png)